 Answer:

 The synapse is the small space between the two nerve cells.
-At the synapse, a chemical substance is produced at the end of the axon of one of the neurons that reach the other neurons with the help of dendrite.
-Therefore, the information signal is transmitted from one neuron to other neurons by a synapse.
+At the synapse, a chemical substance is released at the end of the axon of one of the neurons that reaches the other neurons with the help of a dendrite.
+Therefore, the signal is transmitted from one neuron to other neurons by a synapse.

 Q.3.
 Which part of the brain maintains posture and equilibrium of the body?